hjtrhodes/HomeStay/README.md

 I was responsible for integration of sessions into the login/logout/timeout functionality as well as using sessions to store user information which was then fed to routes.
 As a team we decided to mob a lot of the features, particularly testing and routes.

 We worked in a team of 4 on this project using Flask, Python, PostgreSQL and testing with Pytest.
 The aim was to practice using version control and agile working practices to create an AirBnB clone from a legacy codebase in 1 week.
-Key learning was around the use of sessions to store information and autheticate/timeout users, using relational databases and a multiclass system with individual routes for pages
+Key learning was around the use of sessions to store information and autheticate/timeout users, using relational databases and a multiclass system with individual routes for pages.
 Group members were Megan Folsom, Harry Rhodes, Ray Brown and Ben Dixon.